 While not typical for your average office LAN anymore, rings are still valuable here:

 The ring concept hasn't disappeared; it's just adapted.
 STP variants logically break loops over physical rings in Ethernet.
 ERPS provides fast protection for Metro Ethernet rings, often working alongside MPLS.
 Cisco's REP brings ring resilience to industrial environments.
-The core idea of a circular, redundant path persists
+The core idea of a circular, redundant path persists.

 Understanding how ring compares to other network topologies helps in network design: